 Explain Superposition Theorem Example and Solution

-Superposition theorem state that the voltage across (or current through) an element in a linear electric circuit is the algebraic sum of the voltages across (or currents through) that element due to each independent source acting alone.
-The superposition theorem example can help understand the idea.
+The superposition theorem states that the voltage across (or current through) an element in a linear electric circuit is the algebraic sum of the voltages across (or currents through) that element due to each independent source acting alone.
+The superposition theorem example can help us understand the idea.

 The above superposition theorem statement means that each independent source has its effect on each circuit’s passive elements.
-And the final effect can be found using the algebraic sum of all the above effects.
+The final effect can be found using the algebraic sum of all the above effects.

-If an electrical circuit has multiple independent sources and the circuit is linear, so, the circuit can be analyzed using the superposition theorem.
+If an electrical circuit has multiple independent sources and is linear, the circuit can be analyzed using the superposition theorem.

 Superposition Theorem Steps

-To use the superposition theorem for electrical circuit analysis, follow the steps below.
+Follow the steps below to use the superposition theorem for electrical circuit analysis.

 1. Replace all current sources with an open circuit and voltage sources with a closed circuit, except, the source you are considering in the next steps.